Use no-code agents as tools

 Tool structure

-To use a no-code application as a tool, define the tool in a tools
+To use a no-code agent as a tool, define the tool in a tools

 array when making the request to the chat endpoint.